bodily injury and property damage

 Even no-fault states require drivers to have BI on their policies.
-While personal injury protection (PIP) coverage can pay for the medical care of each driver regardless of fault, each no-fault state has a certain verbal or monetary threshold that, when crossed, allows an injured party to sue for damages.
+While personal injury protection (PIP) coverage can pay for the medical care of each driver regardless of fault, each state that requires this coverage has a certain verbal or monetary threshold that, when crossed, allows an injured party to sue for damages.
 If this happens, BI can help as it would in any other state.

 Property damage liability coverage (for things)